Rockypocky77/ChancifySATPrep/sat12.md

 The passage primarily explores the narrator's experience of

-A) how school newspapers are funded and financial support mechanisms.
+A) the financial structures and funding mechanisms that support student publications and how resources are allocated for journalistic activities.

-B) the history of cafeteria food in schools and meal service evolution.
+B) the historical development of school meal programs and how cafeteria services have evolved over time to meet changing nutritional standards and student needs.

-C) a student's struggle to balance honesty with responsibility in reporting.
+C) the ethical tension between reporting truthfully about institutional problems and recognizing the potential consequences of published words on real individuals and communities.

-D) a teacher's attempt to censor student journalism and restrict press freedom.
+D) an educator's efforts to suppress student expression and limit journalistic freedom through editorial interference and content restrictions.

 Which choice provides the best evidence for the answer to the previous question?